sjgarland/formulaview-help/Notes.md

 ## Agenda

+Install on formulaforge.com.
+Update the links to the User Guide and the privacy notice in the add-in and in Microsoft's Partner Center.

+Write `Screencasts.html`.
+Redo the screencasts.

+Redo the images and video on the web pages.

+Investigate appearance on small screens, with other browsers.

+Decide what to do about Google Analytics.

 Find better arrows than &#11014;, &#11013;, and &#10145;.
 These arrows do not have the same width, and Edge displays them with ugly icons.
 Try SVG arrows instead of fuzzy PNG images such as ![this](Help/Images/left.png).

 Decide whether to put navigation links at the top of the pages of the User Guide, similar to those in the footer.

 See <https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html> about using relative rather than absolute sizes in `site.css`.

-Write `Screencasts.html`.

 Add accessible names to tables.

-Investigate appearance on small screens, with other browsers.

-Decide what to do about Google Analytics.

 ## Structure